-4. Rule 31.9 announcements
+3. Rule 31.8 announcements

-An offeror may reserve the right to set aside a no extension statement in the event of the offeree company making an announcement of the kind referred to in Rule 31.9 after the 39th day following the publication of the initial offer document only if the no extension statement is made after that day.
-If such an announcement is subsequently made by the offeree company and the offeror wishes to set aside its no extension statement, the offeror must make an announcement to this effect as soon as possible (and in any event within 4 business days after the date of the offeree company announcement) and send a notice to offeree company shareholders and persons with information rights at the earliest opportunity.
+An offeror may reserve the right to set aside an acceleration statement in the event of the offeree company making an announcement of the kind referred to in Rule 31.8 after Day 39 only if the acceleration statement is made after that day.
+If such an announcement is subsequently made by the offeree company and the offeror wishes to set aside its acceleration statement, the offeror must make an announcement to this effect as soon as possible (and in any event within 4 business days after the date of the offeree company announcement).